Bhavani Sangameswarar Temple: Architecture

 The temple is constructed on a 4 acre plot.
-The main RajaGopuram with 5 tiers is located on the north side of the temple.
-The presiding deity is Lord Shiva known as Sangameswarar along with his consort Pannaar Mozhiyaal or Vedanayagi.
-A shrine dedicated to Kartikeya is situated between the shrines of Siva and Parvati.
-There is also separate shrine inside the temple for Lord Vishnu and his consort Soundaravalli Thaayar.
+The main RajaGopuram with five tiers is located on the north side of the temple.
+The presiding deity is Shiva known as Sangameswarar along with his consort Pannaar Mozhiyaal or Vedanayagi.
+A shrine dedicated to Kartikeya is situated between the shrines of Shiva and Parvati.
+There is also separate shrine inside the temple for Vishnu and his consort Soundaravalli Thaayar.
 The stala vriksham is an ilandai (Zizyphus mauritiana) tree.
 The annual Brahmotsavam is celebrated in the Tamil month of Chitrai.

 Rock status of this temple represents the beauty of stone carving and the culture of the people.
 When water or milk poured on the two identical stone statues in front of ambal sannidhi- Hindu goddess, one smiles at you, while the other sheds tears at you.
 The temple got a precious Ambal statue, a Hindu goddess donated by a district collector during British period for saving his life.
 Of all the seven holy Shiva centers of the Kongu Region, Bhavani is known as Thirunana in script.
 The holy waters of Sangameswarar temple is known as Cauvery theertham, Surya theertham and Gayatri theertham.

 The Amirthalingeswarar in the temple is placed on a seat called Avudayar according to Saiva principles.
 It is a mobile one that can be removed and placed on the seat again.
 Men and women seeking boons for children take the Sivalinga, perform puja and walk around it for three times and place it back on the Avudayar.
 The Amirthalinga is in the southern entrance of the temple.